 Hang the line from the knot on the command hook.

 That’s it!
-All that you have left to do is enjoy watching the lights flicker on Halloween night!
+All you have left to do is enjoy watching the lights flicker on Halloween night!